Paul Nitsche

 Hermann Paul Nitsche (November 25, 1876 – March 25, 1948) was a German psychiatrist known for his expert endorsement of the Third Reich's euthanasia authorization and who later headed the Medical Office of the T-4 Euthanasia Program.
+Nitsche was condemned to death for crimes against humanity for killing over one thousand people, and guillotined in March 1948 in Dresden.

+Early life

 Nitsche was born in 1876 in Colditz, Saxony.
 His father, Hermann Nitsche, was a psychiatrist.
 He attended elementary school (German: Volksschule) in Pirna from 1882 to 1887.
-Nitsche was condemned to death for crimes against humanity for killing over one thousand people, and guillotined in March 1948 in Dresden.

 Career

 Nitsche received his medical license in 1901 and a professorship in 1925.
 Nitsche did not join the Nazi Party until May 1933.
 He was a strong supporter of eugenics and euthanasia and was present at the gassing demonstration at what would become the Brandenburg euthanasia center in either December 1939 or January 1940.
 He was driven not so much by Nazi racial ideology as by his own support of racial science and his vision of "progressive medicine".
 Being well established, Nitsche was no longer motivated by the prospect of career advancement but was rather ideologically committed when he later joined Action T4.